hunter-koppen/link-container/README.md

 Create a container as an anchor (\<a>) element including a link.
 This will allow you to for example allow links to be opened with ctrl+click or middlemousebutton.

 ## Features
-- Render your Mendix content inside a link container.
+- Render your Mendix content inside a link container with an onclick link.
+- If set open link in new tab

 ## Usage
 Simply add the widget to the page and setup the url you wish to allow on click.
 Next you can add any content your want inside the container.